 2.3 Data processing in connection with job applications

 In the course of the application process, your core data (for example first name, surname and nationality) and your contact information (for example telephone number, email address and address) will be processed in particular.
 However in addition, data processing also takes place in relation to the additional information provided by applicants (for example references, questionnaires and interviews).

 Should you have provided special categories of personal data in accordance with Article 9 GDPR (data which states racial and ethnic origin, political opinions, religious or ideological views or trade union membership, as well as genetic data, biometric data for clear identification of a natural person, health data or data relating to the sex life or sexual orientation of a natural person), corresponding data processing only takes place with your prior consent.

 The data processing services the purpose of carrying out the application process, in particular in relation to the assessment of your suitability for the respective post.

 Only persons and institutions which are involved in the decision making concerning the outcome of the application or who must be informed in order to fulfil any statutory obligations have access to the data provided by you in the course of the application process.
 For example, these can include company management, the personnel department and/or the respective superior.

-The legal basis for the processing in the course of the application process is Article 6 Paragraph 1 Sentence 1 Letter b) GDPR and § 26 Paragraph 2 of the German Federal Data Protection Act (BDSG).
-In case of the processing of special categories of personal data, this is based on consent (Article 9 Paragraph 2 Letter a) GDPR and § 26 Paragraph 2 of the German Federal Data Protection Act - BDSG)
+The legal basis for the processing in the course of the application process is Article 6 paragraph 1 letter b) GDPR and § 26 Paragraph 2 of the German Federal Data Protection Act (BDSG).
+In case of the processing of special categories of personal data, this is based on consent (Article 9 paragraph 2 letter a) GDPR and § 26 Paragraph 2 of the German Federal Data Protection Act - BDSG)